bekk/bekk-christmas/post/javascript/the-people-behind-allen-wirfs-brock.md

 ## What is the most fun about being a part of the development of EcmaScript?

-Impact&mdash;knowing that you are having a direct impact of the world's most widely used programming language.
+Impact – knowing that you are having a direct impact of the world's most widely used programming language.
 You are touching people everywhere.

 ## What is the hardest part about developing a programming language?

-Throwing out all the good ideas that that would make the language too complex&mdash;then trying to make sure that the features you keep play nicely with each other.
+Throwing out all the good ideas that that would make the language too complex – then trying to make sure that the features you keep play nicely with each other.

-(Do you think JS is a complex language now?
-Think what it would be like if hundreds of additional good feature ideas where incorporated into it.)
+Do you think JS is a complex language now?
+Think what it would be like if hundreds of additional good feature ideas where incorporated into it.

-## What do you wish you knew before you started contributing to the development
+## What do you wish you knew before you started contributing to the development of EcmaScript?

 The full history of the language and its standardization efforts.
 What was the reasoning behind past decisions.